jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

  *d_o = acc;
 }
 ```
-After synthesis this code will result in an RTL design which reads the input port once and writes to the output port once.
+After synthesis, this code will result in an RTL design that reads the input port once and writes to the output port once.
 As with any standard C/C++ compiler, Vitis HLS will optimize away the redundant pointer accesses.

 The test bench to verify this design is shown in the following code example: